-When students complete and submit an Illness/Misadventure application, supporting evidence must be provided.
+When students complete and submit an illness/misadventure application, supporting evidence must be provided.
 This evidence includes:

-- student statement: must detail how her performance was affected by the illness or misadventure; - parent/caregiver statements must detail how the student's performance was affected by the illness/misadventure; - independent evidence: doctor's certificate or other valid documentation.
+- Student statement: must detail how her performance was affected by the illness/misadventure.
+Parent/caregiver statements must detail how the student's performance was affected by the illness/misadventure. - Independent evidence: medical certificate or other valid documentation.

-Note: A medical certificate must be specially related to the assessment task that is the subject of the application and not general in nature.
+Note: A medical certificate must specifically relate to the assessment task that is the subject of the application and not general in nature.
 It must include details of the date of onset of the illness, any additional dates of consultation and a statement about how the student's performance may have been affected.

-In cases of misadventure, evidence from other sources (eg police statements and/or statutory declarations explaining how the student's performance may have been affected) should be provided with the date and time of the occurrence and subsequent events.
+In cases of misadventure, evidence from other sources (e.g. police statements and/or statutory declarations explaining how the student's performance may have been affected) should be provided with the date and time of the occurrence and subsequent events.